This is a beginning to intermediate level course. Upon completion of this course, mental health professionals will be able to:

-Involving the appropriate authorities would be acceptable in all of the above cases, despite the fact that, in the process, reporting might violate a confidence.
-The client’s boss appears to be in danger of bodily harm or even death, and the child may be experiencing ongoing harm.
-In the last case—and we swear this incident actually occurred—the warring spouses recovered from their wounds, and the police credited the therapist's crisis intervention skills that resulted in both clients placing their guns into the therapist's custody.
+Involving the appropriate authorities would be acceptable in both of the above cases, even though reporting might violate a confidence.
+In the second case – and we swear this incident actually occurred – the warring spouses recovered from their wounds and the police credited the therapist's crisis intervention skills that resulted in both clients placing their guns into the therapist's custody.

-Sometimes crises do not involve immediate danger, but do necessitate immediate action.
+Sometimes behavioral emergencies do not involve immediate danger but do necessitate immediate action.